summerspringwei/llvm-project/mlir/docs/Dialects/OpenMPDialect/_index.md

-This approach works because `parallel` is a parallelism-generating construct, whereas `distribute` is a worksharing construct impacting the higher level `teams`, making the ordering between these constructs not cause semantic mismatches.
+This approach works because `parallel` is a parallelism-generating construct, whereas `distribute` is a worksharing construct impacting the higher level `teams` construct, making the ordering between these constructs not cause semantic mismatches.
 This property is also exploited by LLVM's SPMD-mode.

 ```mlir
 omp.parallel ... {